 Three years ago, I spent the whole summer walking for five weeks across the northern coast of Spain on the Camino de Santiago.
 Since that summer, I moved back to NYC (and away again), started house sitting, and now have landed back in Spain.
 Through all of this, the Camino has never been far from my mind.
 Doing nothing but walking and reflecting for five weeks is something that we rarely do in today’s fast and connected society, and it had a profound effect on me.
 The Camino was my first introduction to the beauty of slow travel.
 It was a treat to get excited about fresh blackberries on the path and spend the afternoons writing and talking to other pilgrims once arrived at the day’s albergue.
-But sometimes, we need more practical information – which is just what I’ll share today in my Camino de Santiago packing list.
+But sometimes, we need more practical information – which is just what I’ll share today in my Camino de Santiago packing list with some Camino del Norte tips thrown in.

 Over the years, through friends, family, my old blog, and now this blog, I’ve gotten many questions about how to prepare and what to pack for the Camino.

-Here’s a little disclaimer before we get into packing for the Camino.
+Here’s a little disclaimer before we get into Camino packing.

 I barely prepared at all.